Malyadeep/pylabolt/README.rst

   library.
 - PyLaBolt can also run simulations on NVIDIA GPUs through Numba's `CUDA <https://developer.nvidia.com/cuda-toolkit>`_ bindings.
 - PyLaBolt provides support to convert output to `VTK <https://vtk.org/>`_ format, which can post-processed in Paraview/Mayavi.

+For more details, refer to the `documentation <https://PyLaBolt.readthedocs.io/en/latest/>`_.